danielo515/TW5-auto-publish2gh-pages/README.md

 3. On the left side of your dashboard you should have a list of the repositories under Travis management.
 At the first time this list should be empty.
 4. Click the plus sign next to `My Repositories` to put the forked repository under Travis management:
 ![Add Repository](/../screenshots/Travis-CI_addRepo.png?raw=true "Add repo")
 5. You will be redirected to your profile.
 Here you have to locate the repository you have just forked and activate the "switch" to put it under Travis management.
-This should be easy because Travis provides an explanatory screenshot.
+This should be easy because Travis provides an explanatory screen shot.
 6. If you don't find the repository you are looking for, click the `Sync` button to refresh the list of repositories:
 ![Add Repository](/../screenshots/Travis-CI_sync.png?raw=true "Add repo")
-7. In our example we are activating this github repository:
+7. In our example we are activating this Github repository:
 ![Activate Repository](/../screenshots/Travis-CI_activate.png?raw=true)
 8. Now it's time to setup the global variables required by our build scripts.
 To do so click on the gear icon next to the "activate" switch:
 ![config Repository](/../screenshots/Travis-CI_config.png?raw=true)